 Note 1-Exceptions to this test method may be necessary in individual specifications or methods for tests for a particular material.
+Note 2-The

-Note 2-The values stated in inch-pound units are the standard.
-The SI values in parentheses are for information only.
+1.2 The values stated in inch-pound units are-the to be regarded as standard.
+The-SI values given in parenthese is are mathematical conversions to SI units which are provided for information only and are not considered standard.

-1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.23 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.